openUC2/openUC2.github.io/docs/01_Toolboxes/06_DiscoveryFluorescence/01_Fluoresence_smart_microscope.md

 # Tutorial: LED-powered fluoresence microscope

 ## Step 1: Assembly the microscope
-In the first step you are going to click the microscope together piece by piece.
-For educational purpose this instruction will go by functional groups, but feel free to do it by yourself, following the diagramm a section above.

 ### 1.1: Assembly the bright field microscope
  1. build a baseplate as shown.
 This will be used to connect the LED-Array, probe instert, the movable infinity-objective, the beamsplitter, the filter insert and the Camera.
 The Camera already is connected to the tube-lens.

- 2. start with the LED-Array and place the probe insert behind it. fix both with two baseplates on top
- 3. For the movable infinity-onjetive, drill the objective into the attatchment of the electronic Z-stage and place the objective behind the probe insert.
-Place the Z-Stage next to it as shown below.
-You don't need an extra cube for the objective, but you should use a base plate on top for stability.
- 4. next in line is the beamsplitter.you can leave the cube empty for now, though you only need it when you assembly the fluoresence microscope
- 5. after that comes the emission filter insert.
-As before, for the bright field microscope you don't need to insert the filter just jet.
- 6. the last step is to place the camera  behind the emission filter.
-Now your bright field microscope is already built.

  ### 1.2: Assembly the fluorescent Microscope
  1. For the fluoresence microscope lets follow the path of light.
 First build a 4x1 baseplate and attach it to the beamsplitter cube.
  2. Then lets start from the spot furthest away and place the blue LED there.
- 3. next lets collimate the light the LED emitts with an asphere and place it next to it.
-Between the LED and the asphere shouldn't be more than 30mm space
  4. now we want to focus the collimated light into the objective.
 Herefore we first place an emty cube and then the biconvex lensbehind it.
 We need the extra cube to have enouhght space between the asphere and the biconvex-lens. to be precisly, the space between the two lenses equals the sum of the focal leghts of those lenses.
  The asperical lens has a focal length of 20mm, the biconvex lens 100mm so you need round about 120mm space between them.
  5. now we insert the Beamsplitter.
 Insert it as shown below and don't mix up the filter sides, otherwhise you block exactly the wrong wavelegths ;)
- 6. to focus the light into the infinity objective, between the biconvexlens and the infinty objective there should a distance of 100mm between them. you can mesure it as shown below
- 7. lastly insert the emission filter into it's insert.
-As before don't mess up the sides and after that you're done with the assembly, nice job!